Greener Pastures

-White’s Seahorse (Hippocampus whitei), is endemic to the east coast of Australia.
 These unique animals rely on habitats such as Posidonia meadows, sponge gardens and kelp.
-Increasingly, White’s Seahorse use artificial habitats such as swimming nets, discarded fish traps and other debris.

-The species is also listed as Endangered on the IUCN Red List of Threatened Species.
+As a result they are now listed as Endangered under the NSW Fisheries Management Act and the IUCN Red List of Threatened Species.

 Enter ‘Seahorse Hotels’